AssetSync/asset_sync/README.md

 * Rails Initializer
 * A YAML config file

 Using an **Initializer** is the default method and is best used with **environment** variables.
-It's the recommended approach for deployments on Heroku.
+It's the recommended approach for deployments on Heroku or Engine Yard.

 Using a **YAML** config file is a traditional strategy for Capistrano deployments.
 If you are using [Moonshine](https://github.com/railsmachine/moonshine) (which we would recommend) then it is best used with [shared configuration files](https://github.com/railsmachine/moonshine/wiki/Shared-Configuration-Files).